gorsknm0/cbsi_r_training/README.md

-Welcome!
+## Welcome!

-This is the bookdown that was used to teach students at the CBSI Conference in January 2026.
+This Bookdown was used to teach students at the **CBSI Conference in January 2026**.

-Based on comments from some post-docs, we hoped to cover the following:
+Based on feedback from several post-docs, the initial plan was to cover the following topics:

--	Understanding R/RStudio
+- Understanding **R** and **RStudio**
--	Importing data: open a csv/excel file
+- Importing data (CSV/Excel files)
 - Producing simple summaries
--	Basic calculations: mean
+- Basic calculations (e.g., mean)
 - Cleaning data
--	Search for a character string: grepl(), str_detect()
+- Searching for character strings (grepl(), str_detect())
 - Basic analysis/statistics (ANOVA, statistical tests, t-tests)
--	Plotting/Visualization: ggplot, ggplot2, ggmap, distributions (eg. diameter), correlations
+- Plotting and visualization: **ggplot2**, **ggmap**, distributions (e.g., diameter), correlations

-However, with a class size of 50, it was very difficult to cover all of these concepts.
-This list is being left here in case it is helpful to use at the next training.
-In reality only importing data, ggplot, and understanding R/RStudio were covered.
+However, with a class size of nearly 50 students, it wasn’t possible to cover everything in depth.
+This list remains here as a reference for future trainings.

-This bookdown creates the book using the `index.Rmd` and then all other Rmd files.
-However, you can also find some of the lessons translated withing `/french-translations`, presentations from the course in `/presentations`, and exercises that we did as a class in `/course-exercises`.
+In practice, we focused on:

+- Understanding R/RStudio
+- Importing data
+- Basic plotting with ggplot2

+## Structure of this Bookdown
+This Bookdown builds the course using the main index.Rmd plus all other chapter files.
+In addition to the main lessons, you can also find:

+- **French translations** of selected lessons in `/french-translations`
+- **Course presentations** in `/presentations`
+- **Class exercises** in `/course-exercises`

+## Notes for Next Time
+To improve future trainings, here are a few practical suggestions:

+- Bring a **portable Wi-Fi device**.
+- Ask all participants to **know their email and passwords** in advance for any required websites.
+- Have all necessary files **pre-downloaded on a hard drive**.
+- Bring **backup laptops and keyboards**.